Sialitech/label-siali/docs/source/guide/install_k8s.md

 kubectl get pods
 ```

-## Restart Label Studio using Helm
+## Restart Siali Label using Helm

 Restart your Helm release by doing the following from the command line:

-1. Identify the &lt;RELEASE_NAME&gt; of the latest Label Studio release:
+1. Identify the &lt;RELEASE_NAME&gt; of the latest Siali Label release:
 ```shell
 helm list
 ```
-2Restart the Label Studio app:
+2Restart the Siali Label app:
 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-app
 ```

-## Upgrade Label Studio using Helm
+## Upgrade Siali Label using Helm
-To upgrade Label Studio using Helm, do the following.
+To upgrade Siali Label using Helm, do the following.

-1. Determine the latest tag version of Label Studio and add/replace the following in your `ls-values.yaml` file:
+1. Determine the latest tag version of Siali Label and add/replace the following in your `ls-values.yaml` file:
    ```yaml
    global:
      image: